c-sanders/ScaleAndSetSize/README.md

 	main()

 As can be seen from this source code, the Plugin itself is rather simple.
-It is composed of a single function called "displayMessage" which is registered with
+It is composed of a single function called "displayMessage", which is registered with
 GIMP by way of a function which is called "register".
 The "register" function itself is imported from GIMP by way of the;

 	from * import *